kdalkafoukis/diploma_thesis/README.md

 # diploma_thesis

-A platform for monitoring cloud infrastructures by the infrastructure administrator.
+### A platform for monitoring cloud infrastructures by the infrastructure administrator.

--This repository has been created to show samples of the architecture & code, of the platform.
+### This repository has been created to show samples of the architecture & code, of the platform.

 **Programming Languages, Libraries, Api's and Frameworks were used:**